 There are now three active centers in Ecuador involved in maintaining assurance populations of endangered amphibians: The Balsa de los Sapos Center program at the Pontificia Universidad Católica del Ecuador (PUCE), the Jambatu Amphibian Conservation Center in Quito operated by Dr. Luis A. Coloma, and the Amaru Zoo’s Amphibian Conservation Center – Mazán.
 The AVOP program is helping all three of these facilities that are now collaborating within Ecuador to further the conservation of these unique and valuable species.
 In March 2011, the AVOP team spent a week working at PUCE in the Balsa de los Sapos Center.
 This is the very successful and well known facilty that was started many years ago by Professor Luis Coloma and is now headed by one of Dr. Coloma’s former students, Dr. Andres Merino-Viteri.
 Over the course of the past several years, the program has been home to populations of several critically endangered species from Ecuador.
 While success has been sweet for the Balsa, lingering health, nutrition and management issues have held the program back in some ways.
 The AVOP team made its first visit to the lab in January 2010 followed by another visit in September 2010 to work side by side with the Balsa staff in helping to isolate, diagnose and treat problems.
-We also visited the Amaru Zoo facility and the Jambatu Center where we observed great progress on their ex situ projects and where we will be visiting again before the end of 2011.
+We also visited the Amaru Zoo facility and the Jambatu Center where we observed great progress on their ex situ projects.

 For additional information about the services provided by AArk’s Amphibian Veterinary Outreach Program, or to make inquiries about hosting a visit to your facilities, please contact AArk’s Training Officer.